trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 > You can learn more about the inception event in the [[ref: KERI specification]] and you can see an example inception event.
 > To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [[ref: KERI specification]].

-> You can learn more about rotation events in the [[ref:KERI specification]] and you can see an example rotation event.
+> You can learn more about rotation events in the [[ref: KERI specification]] and you can see an example rotation event.
 > To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [[ref: KERI specification]].

 ### Delegation KERI event details